Alfredo Co

-Alfredo Pimentel Co (许培堆; born November 30, 1949) is a Filipino Sinologist and philosopher.
-He is the only contemporary Asian scholar to deliver a plenary lecture at the COMIUCAP conference, which he did in 2008.
+Alfredo Pimentel Co (许培堆; born on November 30, 1949) is a Filipino Sinologist and philosopher.
+He is the only contemporary Asian scholar to deliver a plenary lecture at the COMIUCAP conference, in 2008.

 Early years and education

 In 1967, Co was named "Outstanding Chinese Youth in the Philippines" by the Republic of China during his sophomore year in high school in Naga City.
-Co graduated with a philosophy degree at the Faculty of Arts and Letters at the Pontifical and Royal University of Santo Tomas in 1972, and earned master's degree in 1974.
-He also earned doctorate degree in 1976 at the same university.
+Co graduated with a philosophy degree at the Faculty of Arts and Letters at the Pontifical and Royal University of Santo Tomas in 1972 and earned a master's degree in 1974.
+He also earned a doctorate degree in 1976 at the same university.